 Writer.
 Scholar.
 Researcher.
-Creative
+Creative.

 Credit: Calla Evans

-I am a Canada Research Chair in Black Expressive Culture and Creativity, and an Associate Professor of Performance.
-I have published four books, and my most recent, Staging Blackface in Canada: Public Amusements, Variety Shows, and Racial Acts in an Age of Imitation, 1898–1919 was published by Wilfrid Laurier University Press in April, 2026.
-In 2021, I was inducted into the Royal Society of Canada’s College of New Scholars, Artists, and Scientists for her contributions to Black Canadian studies.
-My writing has appeared in the Toronto Star, New York Times, Canadian Theatre Review, Geist, Canada’s History, Literary Hub, and The Conversation.
-My academic works have appeared in the Journal of Canadian Studies, Theatre Research in Canada/Recherches théâtrales au Canada, Canadian Journal of CommunicationJournal of the Canadian Historical Association, African and Black Diaspora: An international Journal, Canadian Review of American Studies, and Canadian Journal of History
+I am a Tier 2 Canada Research Chair in Black Expressive Culture and Creativity, and an Associate Professor of Performance.
+I have published four books, and my most recent, Staging Blackface in Canada: Public Amusements, Variety Shows, and Racial Acts in an Age of Imitation, 1898–1919 was published by Wilfrid Laurier University Press in 2026.

-Wilfrid Laurier University Press and Coach House Books.
+Books available for purchase at Wilfrid Laurier University Press and Coach House Books

 April 22, 2026